 What Is BMR?

-BMR stands for basal metabolic rate and represents the number of calories you would burn in a day if you were inactive and stayed in bed all day.
-The BMR calculator allows you to calculate not only the number of calories you burn when inactive, but also a daily calorie figure that takes into account your lifestyle activity level.
+BMR stands for Basal Metabolic Rate and represents the number of calories you would burn in a day if you were inactive and stayed in bed all day.
+Our BMR calculator allows you to calculate not only the number of calories you burn when inactive, but also a daily calorie figure that takes into account your lifestyle activity level.
 These two figures together give you a representative figure for your daily calorie intake.
 You can learn more about BMR in our article, how to calculate BMR.

-It is important to bear in mind that BMR calculations do not take into account for lean body mass, which will obviously have a factor of its own.
+It is important to bear in mind that Basal Metabolic Rate calculations do not take into account for lean body mass, which will obviously have a factor of its own.
 Very muscular people, for example, will receive a figure that probably under-estimates their calorie needs and very overweight people will likely get a calculation that over-estimates their calorie requirements.